 Special Student Application Procedures

-If you hold a bachelor’s degree or higher and are not currently enrolled in a degree program, you must apply through MIT’s Advanced Study Program.
-Please visit their website or contact them at firstname.lastname@example.org for more information.
+A candidate who has obtained a bachelors degree is considered graduate level and must apply through the Advanced Study Program.
+Please visit their website or contact them at email@example.com for more information.

-A person seeking admission as an undergraduate Special Student must apply through the Office of Admissions.
+A person seeking admission as an Undergraduate Special Student must apply through the ODGE Graduate Admissions Office.
 Complete applications for a given term must be filed before the appropriate deadline, including a $75 application fee.
-Late applications may be accepted in some circumstances only up to two (2) weeks after the deadline, and then only upon payment of a $40 late fee.
-You must receive permission from the special student admissions office before submitting a late application.

 The deadlines for special students applications are:

-The Office of Admissions notifies all applicants of admissions decisions.
+The ODGE Graduate Admissions Office notifies all applicants of admissions decisions.
 If the applicant is admitted, he/she must arrange to pay tuition and complete the registration process at the Student Services Center, Room 11-120.
 These transactions must be completed as soon as possible.

 Current course offerings are listed online in the MIT Bulletin (Course and Degree Catalog).